Citigroup to sell Belgian retail business to CMNE

-BRUSSELS Dec 28 Citigroup has agreed to sell its retail business in Belgium to Credit Mutuel Nord Europe (CMNE), the French firm said in a statement on Wednesday.
+BRUSSELS Citigroup (C.N) has agreed to sell its retail business in Belgium to Credit Mutuel Nord Europe (CMNE), the French firm said in a statement on Wednesday.

 A spokesman for CMNE declined to detail the value of the transaction but said it would include Citigroup's credit card and consumer loan businesses in the country.